About Cob and Me

-Cob is an ancient building material, consisting of clay soil, course sand and straw.
-Combined with water, this material is used to build thick load bearing walls.
-Cob has been used on all continents, dating back to ancient Egypt, China, India and England.
-In souther England alone, in the counties of Devon and Cornwall, it is estimated that there are approximately 40,000 cob buildings, ranging in age from 250 to 800 years old.
+Cob is an ancient building material, consisting of clay soil, coarse sand, and straw.
+Combined with water, this material is used to build thick load-bearing walls.
+Cob has been used on all continents, dating back to ancient Egypt, China, India, and England.
+In southern England alone, in the counties of Devon and Cornwall, it is estimated that there are approximately 40,000 cob buildings, ranging in age from 250 to 800 years old.
 Cob was one of the principal building techniques of England for hundreds of years, until the invention of fired brick and the advent of the railroad, which delivered bricks to the masses.
-In the southwestern United States and down into Central and South America, Cob’s sister technique is called adobe, and was the principal building technique in some of those regions for hundreds of years.
-Adobe is formed into blocks first, and then stacked, whereas with cob, the material is built wet on the wall in lifts of 18 to 24 inches and is therefore considered monolithic.
+In the southwestern United States and down into Central and South America, Cob’s sister technique is called adobe and was the principal building technique in some of those regions for hundreds of years.
+Adobe is formed into blocks first and then stacked, whereas, with cob, the material is built wet on the wall in lifts of 18 to 24 inches and is therefore considered monolithic.
 Cob is a sculptural material, allowing for the creation of tapered curvilinear walls, which are significantly stronger than straight walls.

-The current interest in cob construction started in the late 1980’s when Ianto Evans and Linda Smiley took a trip to Wales and Scotland, researching old earthen buildings.
+The current interest in cob construction started in the late 1980s when Ianto Evans and Linda Smiley took a trip to Wales and Scotland, to research old earthen buildings.
 They returned to the states and with Michael Smith, started the Cob Cottage Co., which began teaching cob building workshops around the U.S., igniting an interest in this ancient earth building technique.

-I started working with cob in 1999, after reading Michael Smiths “ Cobbers Companion”, and moving to an area rich in good red clay.
-I built a small wall in my carport, and then helped a local friend build her cob house over the next couple years, hosting workshops with the Cob Cottage Co. in cob construction, poured adobe floors and earthen plasters.
+I started working with cob in 1999, after reading Michael Smith’s “ Cobbers Companion”, and moving to an area rich in good red clay.
+I built a small wall in my carport and then helped a local friend build her cob house over the next couple of years, hosting workshops with the Cob Cottage Co. in cob construction, poured adobe floors, and earthen plasters.
 I also apprenticed with The Cob Cottage Co. in 2000 and 2001, taking their first apprenticeship program in Coquille, OR.

-I continued exploring with cob, building a number of small round sauna buildings, with curved ridge beams, round pole rafters and earthen roofs.
-With a large wood stove in the sauna, and a welded metal box on top of the stove for rocks, these wet saunas were my first taste of sitting in a sacred space and holding sacred intention.
-I went on to build a few more of these over the years, hosting small gatherings where groups would “sweat”, pray, chant, share and plunge in cold water in large animal feeding troughs outside the sauna.
+I continued exploring with cob, building a number of small round sauna buildings, with curved ridge beams, round pole rafters, and earthen roofs.
+With a large wood stove in the sauna and a welded metal box on top of the stove for rocks, these wet saunas were my first taste of sitting in a sacred space and holding a sacred intention.
+I went on to build a few more of these over the years, hosting small gatherings where groups would “sweat”, pray, chant, share, and plunge in cold water in large animal feeding troughs outside the sauna.
 I became really interested in these buildings as a container, both literal and energetic, for holding sacred space with groups.
-I found the small, intimate setting, sitting cross legged on the floor, to be an ideal setting for people to do sacred work in.
-The buildings felt more like a womb space, with soft curving walls and sacred altars, lit by candle light and the glow of a fire.
+I found the small, intimate setting, sitting cross-legged on the floor, to be an ideal setting for people to do sacred work.
+The buildings felt more like a womb space, with soft curving walls and sacred altars, lit by candlelight and the glow of a fire.